publishpress/PublishPress-Checklists/readme.txt

 = UNRELEASED =

 * Fixed: Fixed some strings that were not being translated;
+* Added: Added Italian translation.
+Huge thanks to Simone Bianchelli for sharing the translation files;

 = [2.4.2] - 2020-10-22 =

 * Fixed: Remove unexistent dependencies for met-box.js, #231;